 These records provide evidence that a vehicle meets the requirements of a vehicle exemption.

 You can use a 3 month test period instead of recording every exemption.
 To use the test period, keep full records for 3 months then use the results to calculate FBT for a 3 year period.
 After 3 years you’ll need to run a new test period.

 You need to run your test period over a specific time depending on your filing frequency.
 If you file each:

 - quarterly - run your test over a full quarter

-- income yearly - run your test over any three consecutive months in the year.
+- income yearly - run your test over any 3 consecutive months in the income year.

 Start using the results to calculate your FBT from the first day in the quarter or income year the test is in, or 1 April of the year the test is in for annual filers.

 If the actual number of exempt days is 20% higher than the test period result, the application will end on the last day of the quarter, year or income year and you’ll need to run a new test period.